Block Factor-width-two Matrices and Their Applications to Semidefinite and Sum-of-squares Optimization

 For this numerical example, we show that there exists a natural partition $\alpha$ in the case of the matrix SOS programs, as discussed in Section~\ref{section:sosmatrix}.
-In particular, we consider following problem:
+In particular, we consider the following problem:

-where $P(x)$ is an $r\times r$ polynomial matrix with each element being a polynomial of degree two in three variables, and the coefficient of each element is randomly generated.
+where $P(x)$ is an $r\times r$ polynomial matrix with each element being a quartic polynomial in three variables, and the coefficient of each element is randomly generated.
 As suggested in Proposition~\ref{prop:SOSmatrices}, the natural partition $\alpha$ for this case is

 since we have ${3+2 \choose 2}=10$.
 In our simulation, we vary the dimension of $P(x)$ from 25 to 50.
 The computational results are depicted in Table~\ref{tab:mat_sos}.
 Our approximation of $\alpha$-\SDSOS~offers faster computational solutions with almost the same optimal objective $\gamma$ (which is not distinguishable within four significant figures) compared to the standard SOS technique, while the standard \SDSOS~technique~\cite{ahmadi2019dsos} provides even faster solutions, but their quality is worse.